-1. - a.
-Cooperative Agreement Recipients: By awarding this cooperative agreement, EPA has approved the proposal for the Cooperative Agreement Recipient (CAR) submitted in the Fiscal Year 2016 competition for Brownfields cleanup cooperative agreements. - b.
-In implementing this agreement, the CAR shall ensure that work done with cooperative agreement funds complies with the requirements of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) § 104(k).
-The CAR shall also ensure that cleanup activities supported with cooperative agreement funding comply with all applicable Federal and State laws and regulations.
+By awarding this cooperative agreement, the Environmental Protection Agency (EPA) has not approved/conditionally approved the proposal for the Cooperative Agreement Recipient (CAR) submitted in the Fiscal Year 2017 competition for Brownfields assessment cooperative agreements.
+The CAR may not expend ("draw down") funds to carry out this agreement until EPA's award official approves the workplan.

+- b.
+In implementing this agreement, the CAR shall ensure that work done with cooperative agreement funds complies with the requirements of the CERCLA § 104(k).
+The CAR shall also ensure that cleanup activities supported with cooperative agreement funding comply with all applicable federal and state laws and regulations .
 The CAR must ensure cleanups are protective of human health and the environment. - c.
-The CAR must consider whether they are required to conduct cleanups under a State or Tribal response program.
-If the CAR chooses not to participate in a State or Tribal response program, then the CAR is required to consult with the Environmental Protection Agency (EPA) to ensure the proposed cleanup is protective of human health and the environment.
+The CAR must consider whether it is required to conduct cleanups under a State or Tribal response program.
+If the CAR chooses not to participate in a State or Tribal response program, then the CAR is required to consult with EPA to ensure the proposed cleanup is protective of human health and the environment. - d.
+If the State or Tribe does not have a promulgated Response Program, then the CAR is required to consult with EPA to ensure protectiveness of human health and the environment. - e.
+A term and condition or other legally binding provision shall be included in all agreements entered into with the funds, or when funds awarded under this agreement are used in combination with non-federal sources of funds, to ensure that the CAR complies with all applicable federal and state laws and requirements .
+In addition to CERCLA § 104(k), federal applicable laws and requirements include 2 CFR Part 200.

-- d.
-A term and condition or other legally binding provision shall be included in all agreements entered into with the funds, or when funds awarded under this agreement are used in combination with non-Federal sources of funds, to ensure that recipients comply with all applicable Federal and State laws and requirements.
-In addition to CERCLA § 104(k), Federal applicable laws and requirements include: - e.
-Federal cross-cutting requirements including, but not limited to, DBE requirements found at 40 CFR 33; OSHA Worker Health & Safety Standard 29 CFR 1910.120; the Uniform Relocation Act; National Historic Preservation Act; Endangered Species Act; and Permits required by Section 404 of the Clean Water Act; Executive Order 11246, Equal Employment Opportunity, and implementing regulations at 41 CFR 60-4; Contract Work Hours and Safety Standards Act, as amended (40 USC § 327-333) the Anti Kickback Act (40 USC § 276c) and Section 504 of the Rehabilitation Act of 1973 as implemented by Executive Orders 11914 and 11250. - f.
-The CAR must comply with Davis-Bacon Act prevailing wages for all construction, alteration and repair contracts and subcontracts awarded with EPA grant funds.
+- f.
+The CAR must comply with federal cross-cutting requirements.
+These requirements include, but are not limited to, DBE requirements found at 40 CFR 33; OSHA Worker Health & Safety Standard 29 CFR 1910.120; the Uniform Relocation Act; National Historic Preservation Act; Endangered Species Act; and Permits required by Section 404 of the Clean Water Act; Executive Order 11246, Equal Employment Opportunity, and implementing regulations at 41 CFR 60-4; Contract Work Hours and Safety Standards Act, as amended (40 USC § 327-333) the Anti-Kickback Act (40 USC § 276c) and Section 504 of the Rehabilitation Act of 1973 as implemented by Executive Orders 11914 and 11250. - g.
+The CAR must comply with Davis-Bacon Act prevailing wage requirements and associated U.S. Department of Labor (DOL) regulations for all construction, alteration and repair contracts and subcontracts awarded with funds provided under this agreement.
 For more detailed information on complying with Davis-Bacon please see the Davis-Bacon Addendum to these terms and conditions.